This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give only the medicines your child's surgeon told you to give.

 - An anesthesiologist will talk to you about medicines to keep your child asleep or to numb the area.
 Tell him or her if your child or anyone in his or her family has had a problem with anesthesia.

 - Your child may be given sedative medicine to help him or her remain calm and relaxed during surgery.

 WHAT WILL HAPPEN:

-- The needle and guidewire will be removed, and the catheter left in the vein.
-Healthcare providers secure the catheter to your child's skin with tape or stitches.
-A bandage is placed over the area to keep it clean and help prevent infection.
-An x-ray will be done to check the catheter's location.
+- The needle and guide wire will be removed, and the catheter will stay in the vein.
+Your child's surgeon will secure the catheter to your child's skin with tape or stitches.
+A new bandage will be placed over the area to keep it clean and help prevent infection.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - Your child gets sick with a cold or flu, or he has a fever.

 - When the catheter is put in, your child's vein may tear, or the catheter may injure a nerve.
 The catheter may go into the wrong area or blood vessel during surgery.
 Air or blood may leak into the space around your child's lungs and cause heart or lung problems.
 The area around your child's catheter may get infected, or he or she may get a bloodstream infection.
 The catheter may get blocked, and healthcare providers may need to remove or replace it.

 - Medicine may leak on your child's skin and cause pain, swelling, or blisters.
 Your child may have bleeding, an allergy to heparin, or heparin-induced thrombocytopenia (HIT).
 HIT is a low number of blood platelets, which increases the risk of bleeding.
 Your child may develop a blood clot.
 The blood clot may break loose and travel to his or her lungs.
 This can be life-threatening.